 Donna holds the designation of Certified Personnel Consultant and International CPC.
 She is also a graduate of an entrepreneurial program conducted by Dr. Jeffry Timmons through the Harvard Entrepreneurial program.
 In 2004, the US Association named Dr. Timmons the Entrepreneurship Educator of the Year for Small Business and Entrepreneurship.

 Donna has impacted the lives of people across America who offer heart-warming testimonials about the powerful results of her guidance and sage advice.
 A much sought-after motivational speaker, Donna has captivated nationwide audiences from all walks of life with her high energy and inspiring messages of “how to” create your own path to happiness, success, and fulfillment.

 She is offering both in person and virtual sessions to help others, through regional college programs, through newly energized organizations seeking to help people cope in this new world order, and her personal consulting sessions.
 In development is an online series to guide people how to get through these changes that are happening in the workplace, how to identify their transferable skills, other job opportunities, and to create new professional horizons.
 “Career Directions Bootcamp” is being developed to be a price affordable option to help people deal with the workplace tsunami that appears to be overwhelming.

-Having worked with companies such as Avon, SONY, Alcoa, Metallized Carbon, MPI, Schott and more, Donna has a wealth of how to knowledge and now has created sessions addressing the changes companies will experience as they re-emerge in business.
-We are now in a place where, as a society, we are forced to undergo radical changes to the way that we live and the way that we do business.
-Her workshops content has been created through extensive research sharing wisdom from highly qualified resources nationwide.
+Having worked with companies such as Avon, SONY, Alcoa, Metallized Carbon, MPI, Schott and more, Donna has a wealth of how-to knowledge and provided guidance to assist companies with the changes experienced as they re-emerge in business.
+We just endured a time when we were forced to undergo radical changes to the way that we live.
+As well, to the way that we do business.